-- A. Bridge House Garden

-- B. Colyford Play Park

-- C. Colyton Community Woodland

-- D. Cuthouse Meadow Play Area

-- E. Road Green and Play Area

-- F. St Andrews Churchyard and St Andrews Garden

-- G. The Elms Amenity Area

-- H. St Michaels Churchyard

-- 7.22 One of the important character traits of the area is our settlements being part of the countryside.
+- 7.23 One of the important character traits of the area is our settlements being part of the countryside.
 This sense of rurality is accentuated by the incursion of green space within the built-up areas.
-These provide important amenity and recreation space for residents and valuable green infrastructure, which contributes to the quality and distinctiveness of the local environment.
-It creates opportunities for walking and physical activity and generally adding to quality of life.

-- 7.23 The NPPF (para.
-99) gives us the right to designate amenity areas that are highly regarded as 'local green spaces' and give them protection for current and future generations via policies in the Neighbourhood Plan.

-- 7.24 Several locations (see Maps 6a and 6b) have been assessed as meeting the required criteria (of paragraph 100 of the NPPF).
-They have been designated as 'Local Green Space' in recognition of their importance to the amenity and vitality of the neighbourhood and to protect them for the enjoyment and appreciation by local people and visitors (see the Local Green Space Assessment Report).
+These green spaces provide important amenity and recreation space for residents and valuable green infrastructure, which contributes to the quality and distinctiveness of the local environment.
+It creates opportunities for walking and physical activity and generally adding to quality of life. - 7.24 The NPPF (para.
+99) gives us the right to designate amenity areas that are highly regarded as 'local green spaces' and give them protection for current and future generations via policies in the Neighbourhood Plan. - 7.25 Several locations (see Maps 7a and 7b) have been assessed as meeting the required criteria (of paragraph 100 of the NPPF).
+They have been designated as 'Local Green Space' in recognition of their importance to the amenity and vitality of the neighbourhood and to protect them for the enjoyment and appreciation by local people and visitors (see the Local Green Space Assessment Report22).
 The following sites are designated as Local Green Space and subject to policy Coly5.
 Development on sites designated as local green space should be limited to that which is deemed appropriate by being ancillary to its existing recreation or amenity use.
-Very special circumstances will not exist unless the potential harm to the designated space by reason of inappropriateness, and any other harm, is clearly outweighed by other considerations.
+Exceptional circumstances will not exist unless the potential harm to the designated space by reason of inappropriateness, and any other harm, is clearly outweighed by other considerations such as where the public benefit would clearly outweigh the loss.
+In these instances, the local green space to be lost should be replaced by alternative green space that will benefit the community and the area.
 Several of the sites are maintained by the Parish Council for the enjoyment of residents.

-Bridge House Garden, Station Road
+Bridge House Garden, Station Road (Site A)

-7.25 Situated beside the River Coly, with a small summerhouse, this garden with its variety of planted beds is a lovely sunny spot to rest and feed the ducks.
+7.26 Situated beside the River Coly, with a small summerhouse, this garden with its variety of planted beds is a lovely sunny spot to rest and feed the ducks.
 To commemorate the Queen's Golden Jubilee, it was tidied and planted up by the Colyton and District Garden Society with trees, shrubs and plants in shades of yellow and gold.
 It remains well maintained and well used.